-Integration pilots are also underway between AI Factories and AI Testing and Experimentation Facilities (TEFs), creating a pipeline where developers can transition from large-scale compute to pre-market validation within the same EU framework.
+Integration pilots are also underway between AI Factories and AI Testing and Experimentation Facilities (TEFs).
+It’s creating a pipeline where developers can transition from large-scale compute to pre-market validation within the same EU framework.
 Meanwhile, the InvestEU fund, activated in Q2 2025, is already drawing venture capital commitments, with Commission estimates suggesting the initiative is on track to catalyze over €1 billion in private investment.

 ORIGINAL NEWS POST: